dalabi91/Deborah-Portfolio/README.md

     3. When viewing the section about my work, the section contains titled images of my applications

-    4. When presented with my first application then that application's image should be larger in size than the others
+    4. When presented with my first application that application's image should be larger in size than the others

     5. When images of the applications are clicked then the user is taken to that deployed application